 2 years later, life became unbearable.
 I was on a soft liquid foods diet of hummus, carrot juice, and pita bread when I began to experience throat pain.
 Every time I swallowed food my throat felt like it was getting cut by a razor blade.

-Like many GERD sufferers, I went through bouts of depression, but I never lost hope.
-I became a voracious health researcher and tried every reflux remedy I could find: Manuka honey, red apples, digestive enzymes, licorice, raw foods, jumping jacks—even eating 6 hours before bedtime, for almost a year.
+Like many GERD sufferers I went through bouts of depression, but I never lost hope.
+I became a voracious health researcher and tried every reflux remedy I could find.
+Manuka honey, red apples, digestive enzymes, licorice, a raw foods diet, jumping jacks and even eating 6 hours before bedtime for almost a year.

-It took 3 years, but I was finally able to recover from acid reflux completely through a natural lifestyle.
-I’m happy to say that today, I’m able to eat my favorites foods again, like tomatoes, garlic, cayenne pepper, and curry—all reflux-free.
+It took 3 years, but I was finally able to recover from acid reflux completely through a combination of diet changes and breathing aids.
+I’m happy to say that today, I’m able to eat my favorites foods again, like tomatoes, garlic, cayenne pepper, and curry reflux-free.

-I started Gerdwise to share my knowledge about GERD and provide a place for people to learn about acid reflux.
+I started Gerdwise to share my knowledge about acid reflux.
 Gerdwise is dedicated to providing you with the latest research, GERD news, and natural reflux treatments.
 I hope this blog encourages you and helps you understand GERD better.